CarlosUPC/Kitty-Lee/README.md

 ### Second Assignment
 * Imported and remaked player load data to entity.
 Entity load common data and special data depending type of entity.
 * System to load all enemies you put on Tiled in each scene.
+### Third Assignment
+* Implemented system to iterate ui objects orderly using BFS algorithm.
+To draw objects we iterate from parent, and to get input iterate from childs.
+* Implemented a function to delete a ui object and automatically delete all its childs and delete itself of child list parent.

 ## Members Task
 ### Carlos Peña